 Sydney graduated from the Ohio State University with a degree in journalism and a minor in media production and analysis.
 While attending OSU, she served as editor of the student-run newspaper The Lantern.
-As ADR Notable’s customer success & marketing analyst, Sydney is in charge of executing the digital marketing strategy, managing customer relations, and overseeing all inquiries submitted via our Help Desk!
+As ADR Notable’s customer success manager, Sydney is in charge of onboarding new users, managing customer relations, social media marketing, and overseeing all inquiries submitted via our Help Desk!

 Austin has worked as a full-stack software engineer for 4 years.
 He loves working with the latest technology.
 In his spare time, he enjoys being outdoors hiking, camping, rock climbing and finding the nearest body of water.